Police, Capitol Hill and BLM: a

 has been overwhelmingly in favor of BLM.

-And the arrests on Capital Hill were not limited to local police.
+And the arrests on Capital Hill were not just carried out by local

 brought charges as well.